corpeai/uranix/README.md

 **Built by Solanica Finance with ❤️ for Privacy Hack 2026**

-*Your transactions.
-Your business.
-Your Shieldlane.* 🛡️
+*Kepp Your transactions Your business SF PRVT.*